 When you look at your goals this way, you start to realize that setting up a mechanism for putting your repetitions is more important than choosing a target.
 Everyone wants to achieve success.
 And there is only one way to do it: put in your repetitions.

-The goal is just an event — something which is totally out of your control and unpredictable.
-But the repetitions are what that makes the event happen.
+A goal is just an event — something which is totally out of your control and unpredictable.
+But the repetitions are what make the event happen.
 If you start to ignore the outcomes and then focus only on the repetitions, you’ll still get results.
 You will eventually have an outcome even if you ignore the goals and build habits.

 “For instance, you want to learn a new language that you would want to master at some point in time.
 This is clearly your goal.
 Now you need to break it into smaller tasks and try to learn the basics of that language first.